 Something Randy Pope, founding pastor at Perimeter Church in Atlanta, said always stuck with me (He may have gotten it from Frank Barker but who knows): “You can change the world over lunch.”

 Everyone has to eat lunch.
 Most people like eating lunch away from where they work or where they go to school.
-It gives them a little bit of a mental and emotional break for an hour or so as they refuel their body and mind with food and the next cup of coffee so they can make it through the remainder of the day.
+It gives them a little bit of a mental and emotional break for an hour or so as they refuel their body and mind with food and the next cup of coffee so that they can make it through the remainder of the day.

-This is the best time to try and meet with people to have Gospel conversations.
+This is the best time to meet with people to have Gospel conversations.
 My schedule as a member of a college ministry was filled every week with lunches where I would meet with people to share my testimony, to hear their story, and to share the Gospel explicitly.

-Imagine: what if the members of our local church were using their lunches strategically for the sole purpose of sharing the Gospel with friends, family members, and coworkers?
-If every member of our local church was doing this then we would share the Gospel with over 600 people a day.
+What if the members of our local church were using their lunches strategically for the sole purpose of sharing the Gospel with friends, family members, and coworkers?
+If every member of our local church was doing this, then we would share the Gospel with over 600 people a day.
 That means that we would share the Gospel with over 3,000 people during a typical work week.
 By the end of the month, the Gospel would be going to the nations because of our faithfulness to use our lunches strategically for the sake of the Kingdom.

 The Dire Need for Evangelism and Discipleship

 Many local churches are great at preaching the Gospel, singing Gospel-centered songs, fostering community, and meeting felt needs in the community.
 All of these things are great, and they are needed.
-Yet, many more local churches are falling short in their primary calling: reproducing third generation disciples.
+Yet many more local churches are falling short in their primary calling: reproducing third-generation disciples.

 The local church needs to recapture the need for purposeful and deep discipleship for its congregation.
 Purposeful and deep discipleship starts with learning personal spiritual disciplines, or habits of grace, and learning proper doctrine.
 Those things coupled with meaningful accountability and missional engagement will propel our churches and our congregations to replicate their lives in others.
 Discipleship will ensure a lasting legacy of a church long after the current generation is in glory.
 That should be our aim.